 Press the A. SEL button.
-You will see A. SEL flashing in the display, and the system goes into scan mode for several seconds.
+"A.SEL" flashes in the display, and the system goes into scan mode for several seconds.
 It stores the frequencies of six AM, and twelve FM stations in the preset buttons.

 You will see a "0" displayed after pressing a preset button if auto select cannot find a strong station for every preset button.